-What Power Does the Human Rights Tribunal Have?
+What Can the Human Rights Tribunal Require Within An Order?

-In Ontario, The Human Rights Tribunal Has the Power to Order Very Broad Remedies.
-An Order From the HRTO May Involve, Sensitivities Training, Posting of Signage, Access to Services, Special Circumstances Accommodations.
-Among Other Things.
+In Ontario, The Human Rights Tribunal Has Powers That May Be Used to Issue An Order Involving Very Broad Remedies Upon Determination of Rights Violations.
+An Order May Involve, Sensitivities Training, Posting of Signage, Access to Services, Special Circumstances Accommodations, Among Other Things.

 A Helpful Guide to Understanding the Broad Scope Power and How to Determine Which Remedies May Be Applicable